42nd annual Martin Luther King Jr. Scholarship breakfast in Springfield

 SPRINGFIELD, Mass.
-(WWLP) – The Wesley United Methodist Church is hosting a Martin Luther King Jr. Scholarship breakfast on Saturday.
+(WWLP) – The Wesley United Methodist Church hosted a Martin Luther King Jr. Scholarship breakfast on Saturday.

 On Saturday, people will be gathering at the Marriot Springfield Downtown to award scholarships to Springfield students who exemplify academic excellence.
 About 400 community leaders, educators, and students are expected to be at the event to celebrate and promote educational empowerment among the youth.